*By entering your email address you agree to receive emails from SLMD Skincare

 Pustules: These pimples are also red, inflamed, and irritated.
 But these ones are gushers.
 Whether that puss is white or yellow, it makes its presence known.
 Hence the name, pustule.

-Cystic acne: Do your pimples practically scream when you touch them?
+Cystic Acne: Do your pimples practically scream when you touch them?
 Do they creep up from deep, deep inside your skin?
 Are they humungous, and filled with puss?
-Oh, the joys of cystic acne.
+You’ve got cystic breakouts.

 Nodules: Did you answer yes to the questions about cystic acne?
 Are your pimples also super hard and seriously painful?
-These stubborn buggers are called nodules.
+These stubborn breakouts are called nodules.